 Periyali Villas is well situated to several family-friendly tavernas and restaurants – many within walking distance – small supermarkets and shops.
 One of our favourite go-to’s for breakfast was a bakery in the village called Tranakas which served strong, fragrant coffee plus pain au chocolate and spanakopitas to die for.

-There are also several beaches nearby – the closest being Gerakas Beach, an expansive stretch of soft sand and gentle lapping waters, as well as home to hundreds of turtle nests.
+There are also several beaches nearby (read here for the best beaches in Zakynthos) – the closest being Gerakas Beach, an expansive stretch of soft sand and gentle lapping waters, as well as home to hundreds of turtle nests.
 If you’re lucky enough to visit between the months of May to October, like we were, you’ll see hatchings emerging and taking their first steps into the sea.
 It was magical.

-By car, you are only 45 minutes from the airport, around 30 minutes from Zakynthos Town and other attractions around the island.
+By car, you are only 45 minutes from the airport, around 30 minutes from Zakynthos Town and other attractions around the island (read here for the Top Things To Do in Zakynthos).
 But with so much to explore nearby, you really don’t have to travel far in order to find an adventure.

 Zakynthos island is spectacular in parts.
 Away from the main towns, you can easily find rural villages, rugged landscapes and the most turquoise waters you’ll ever set your eyes on.
 And that’s exactly what you’re treated to at Periyali Villas.
 The bay in which the resort sits is breathtaking – the type of view that makes the hairs stand up on the back of your neck; makes you feel lucky to be alive and to experience it.